 It was believed that Nemesis laid an egg from which two sets of twins emerged – Helen of Troy and Clytemnestra (the wife of Agamemnon, king of Mycenae), and the Dioscuri, Pollux and Castor.
 Thus Nemesis was seen as the mother of Helen of Troy, the beautiful princess who triggered the legendary Trojan War.

-- Hermes: the ancient Greek god of trade, luck, fertility, sleep, and thieves
+- Hermes: Ancient Greek god of trade, luck, fertility, sleep, and thieves

-- Demeter: the Greek goddess of agriculture and grains
+- Demeter: Greek goddess of agriculture and grains

 - Apollo: Myth, Powers and Depictions